kiwicom/orbit/packages/orbit-components/src/InputGroup/README.md

 - You can set up different `flex` attribute for every children, or use one for all.
 See [flex property docs](https://www.w3schools.com/cssref/css3_pr_flex.asp) for more information.

 - If the passed children into the InputGroup won't have any callbacks - either `onChange`, `onFocus` or `onBlur`, the passed callback of the InputGroup will be used.

-- Define `size` only for the **InputGroup**, it will set up the proper styling for everything automatically.

 - `onBlurGroup`: In comparison to onBlur, which is triggered by every blur event of InputGroup's children, onBlurGroup treats children as a single field, and fires only when a child loses focus and no child gains focus, for example clicking out of InputGroup.